henriquetruta/kubernetes-tutorials/openstack_cloud_provider/README.md

 ### Checking if it worked

-There are several ways to see if your changes were succesfully applied.
+There are several ways to see if your changes were successfully applied.
 One of them is to look for the processes running in the nodes.
 For example, in the any node you can see whether the `kubelet` is running with the `cloud` properties you set.
 Check it with:

 ```bash
 $ ps xau | grep /usr/bin/kubelet